The 8 Best Cameras for Live Streaming

 You could also go for the Mark II version if you want to save even more money, although I feel like the better autofocus in this new version is worth the price difference.
 Also, the Mark II can only record 1080p60, so around $500 more for this version seems like a good deal.

-If you want to start with a DSLR, the Rebel SL2 has just what you need without asking for a ridiculous price, so it is perfect for starters that are looking for a DSLR.
+If you want to start with a DSLR, the Rebel SL3 has just what you need without asking for a ridiculous price, so it is perfect for starters that are looking for a DSLR.

-However, for this price you could get a mirrorless camera like the Panasonic G7 with a slightly smaller sensor, but that can record in 4k.
+For a cheaper price, you could get a mirrorless camera like the Panasonic G7 with a slightly smaller sensor, but that can record in 4k.